naveenrajan/SurveyShrike/README.md

   2) Python 3.7.2 - Back End
   3) Oracle Exadata - Database
   4) Oath2.0 - Authentication protocol
-  5) Pyunit test framework for Python unit test
+  5) Behave & Allure test framework for Python tests

 The purpose of the application is to help any authenticated user to perform the following operations :